 In summary: the researchers of the Saga University and Adamant Namiki Precision Jewelery Co. they were at a crossroads.
 Large (and too much nitrogen) diamond wafers or very small (and low memory) ultrapure diamond wafers?

-Today the deadlock has been overcome, and ultra-high purity products of sufficient size for practical use have been obtained.
+Today the impasse has been overcome, and ultra-high purity products of sufficient size for practical use have been obtained.
 They called them Kenzan Diamond.

 In five centimeters of wafer all the memory of the world (and there is also space)